andrewiankidd/pi-k3s-gitops/docs/src/content/docs/guides/Netboot/5-nixos.md

 Instead for this we'll be using the [nix-community/raspberry-pi-nix](https://github.com/nix-community/raspberry-pi-nix) project, which allows you to generate pre-configured SD card images:
 > The primary goal of this flake is to make it easy to create working NixOS configurations for Raspberry Pi products.

-However, since this project aims at building SD images specifically, I have a [fork available that adds support building for netboot](https://github.com/andrewiankidd/raspberry-pi-nix/blob/master/net-image/net-image.nix).
+However, since this project aims at building SD images specifically, I have a [fork available that adds support for building for netboot](https://github.com/andrewiankidd/raspberry-pi-nix/blob/master/net-image/net-image.nix).

 ## Running
 :::tip[Requirement]